textileio/community/docs/a-tour-of-textile.md

 ### Account

-Generally speaking, peers can be thought of as ephemeral.
+Generally speaking, you can think of peers as ephemeral agents owned by your account.
 You may lose your device and/or need to access your account on a new one.

 As mentioned above, all peers have a special private _account_ thread.
 In addition to avatars, this thread keeps track of your account peers.